MartinFen/Graph-theory-neo4j-timetable-graphDB/README.md

 #### What is a timetabling system

-A timetabe is a visual representation of a period of time and the events that happen over that period of time, so a college a timetable is a representation that shows the times in the week when subjects are taught at, what lecturer is teachin the subject and what room it is happening at.
+A timetable is a visual representation of a period of time and the events that happen over that period of time, so a college a timetable is a representation that shows the times in the week when subjects are taught at, what lecturer is teaching the subject and what room it is happening at as well as what student group(s) are attending the class.

 ## Database